Welcome all new and returning members and parents!

 Members of YOBC are expected to follow this policy.
 Any violations of this policy may lead to dismissal from YOBC.

 Rare exceptions to the policy may be made, with the signed approval of the school music director.
+This process needs to be initiated by a parent.
 Furthermore, YOBC reserves the right to examine exceptional cases individually and, subject to its own Board discretion, may allow rare exemptions from the School Participation Policy.

 If you have any questions regarding this policy, please speak with YOBC’s Executive Director or Office Manager.

 This School Participation Policy is subject to change at any time, with or without notice to members.
 You are responsible for ensuring that you are familiar with the latest version of this Policy and understand its contents.
 Updated versions will always be available on the YOBC website in the Members area.
 You should review it on a regular basis to ensure you understand the policy and its requirements.